-13 Days Uganda Safari holiday – This classic route will take you on an adventure through Uganda’s best parks and reserves, ending with an unforgettable gorilla trek.
+13 Days Uganda Safari holiday – This classic route takes you on an unforgettable adventure through Uganda’s best parks and reserves, ending with an unforgettable gorilla trek.
 It’s easy enough to conjure up images of Kenya or even the Serengeti in Tanzania – but what do you imagine when someone mentions Uganda?
 Well, this classic route through the country’s highlights will certainly give you a few ideas.
 This Uganda safaris tour includes 1 free gorilla permit worth $600.

 13 Days Uganda Holiday Itinerary

-Depending on your time of arrival, you may have an optional city tour in Kigali city.
+Upon arrival (time dependent), have an optional city tour in Kigali city.
 Kigali is an ancient town which the former German colonialists had established as their administrative center and has many buildings that date over half a century ago.
 Kigali is a hub of bustling businesses, ancient monuments, African craft markets, genocide museums, and hospitable people.
 Leave Kigali and transfer to Uganda’s boarder in Northern Province.
 Cross via Cyanika boarder and proceed to your lodge near Mgahinga gorilla national park.

 Day 2: Golden Monkey Trekking & Evening Batwa Cultural Tour

-Day 4: Bwindi Gorilla Trekking
+Day 4: Gorilla Trekking in Bwindi.

 The activity can take between 2-7 hours since the gorillas move up and down and their movements can’t be pre-determined.
 This is an awe some and exciting moment.
 En route there are lots of birds, reptiles, abundant flora and several species of the primates such as the monkeys, baboons and much more.

-Day 6: Game Drive & Boat Cruise
+Day 6: Game Drive & Boat Cruise.

 Day 9: Transfer to Hoima Town, Bunyonyo Cultural Trail

-Day 10: Drive to Murchison Falls National Park
+Day 10: Drive to Murchison Falls National Park.

 Day 11: Morning Game Drive & Afternoon Boat Cruise